-MSCI aims to continually improve the validation process.
+MSCI works continually to improve the validation process.
 As new data issues arise and are identified, they are added to the exception criteria.

 If any of the exception criteria are triggered in the quality assessment, the data will not be added to the database until the issue is explained or resolved.